 Ecolock is used on stationary offshore units.
 The main benefit of the coating system is corrosion protection and the possibility to clean it.
 These units are designed to stay on location for 15, 20 and even up to 30 years.
 Hull integrity and corrosion protection is a major thing.
 Class demands an underwater inspection twice every five years to see if the hull is in good shape.
 So the hull must be cleaned to allow these inspections.
 If the hull is cleaned on a frequent basis, say every two years, this offers no problems at all.

 The standard warranty is ten years, but for Ecolock this can be extended to 15 or 20 years.
-The difference is the number of layers.
-Two coats give you ten years, three coats 15 and four coats give you 20.
 This is really a guarantee, not just a commercial promise.

 Over the last couple of years alone we have done several big offshore projects, including two project for Exmar NV.
 Exmar, headquartered in Antwerp, Belgium, introduced the world’s first floating LNG liquefaction barge, the Caribbean FLNG, in 2013.
 The main reason for choosing Ecolock was to protect the underwater hull from corrosion for at least 15 years without having to drydock or repair or replace the hull coating.
 Another key factor in choosing the hull coating system was the need for a clean, environmentally safe hull to facilitate the required class inspections.